 Step 3 – Signatures

 The buyer and seller will need to sign and print their names on the lines provided. eSign can be used for a paperless transaction by providing both parties a means of creating a binding electronic signature to the form.
 However, printing and signing the bill of sale by hand is valid as well.
-If desired, the parties can have one (1) or two (2) witnesses sign their names onto the form.
+If desired, the parties can have one (1) or two (2) witnesses observe the signing and include their signatures as well.

 Step 4 – Notarization (Optional)

 The last section on the second page is reserved for a notary public.
 If desired, either (or both) parties can have their signature notarized.
-So long the item being sold isn’t a motor vehicle, firearm, or boat, notarization is not required.
+If the item being sold is not a motor vehicle, firearm, or boat, notarization is not required.
 Some people opt to have their signatures notarized for further proof that the seller’s signature is real.